jamesmai0512/jamesmai0512/README.md

 - 🌱 I’m currently learning JavaScript, React
 - 👯 I’m looking to collaborate on JavaScript, React, Ruby, Ruby On Rails, CSS, HTML
 - 😄 Pronouns: he/him
-- 📫 How to reach me: `jamesmai0512 at hey dot com`

 ### Connect with me